zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Max width the treads can expand to.
 Lower values will let you make motor bikes.
 This affects all vehicles.
 In future version there will be an individual config setting.
 - Default Value: 8

+### SwivelsCanSyncOnAllClients
+- Description: Allow swivels to sync on all clients.
+Instead of using ChildSync properties which can be a bit laggy.
+- Default Value: True

 ### LandVehicle Max Tread Length
 - Description: Max length the treads can expand to.
 In future version there will be an individual config setting.
 - Default Value: 20